U-DK/LXR-Setup/README.md

 ```
 4. Here you have a choice to make because of the access permission problem with `Apache` later.
 * If you choose to install into `/usr/local/share`(Because Apache can access to this folder), then you have to put `sudo` before every command thereafter except `cd`.
-* If you choose to install into `/home/<your username>`(Your home but Apache has permission issues there at the very beginning), then you don't have to put `sudo` but an extra step you would do in the end.
+* If you choose to install into `/home/<your username>`(Your home but Apache has permission issues there at the very beginning), then you don't have to put `sudo` but an extra step you need to do in the end.
 5. Here I put those commands without `sudo` as we are installing LXR in the home directory.
 So we `cd`, which brings us into our home root: `/home/<your username>`.
 7. `mkdir LXR`.
 We use this `LXR` folder as our LXR root.
 8. Download LXR package.
 We use version `2.3.6` to build.